-Granted, people are everywhere in NYC; but where and how do you meet people in New York City who you actually want to make friends with?
-This article will give you some key pointers to help you build your social circle in the Big Apple.
+Granted, people are everywhere in NYC; but where and how do you meet people in New York City with whom you actually want to make friends?
+This article will give you some key ideas and places to help you build your social circle and make friends in NYC.

 Where & How To Meet People in New York and Start Making Friends

 1. Most Popular Meetup Groups

 Here are a few of New York’s most popular meetups

 - #1 New York Shyness and Social Anxiety Meetup Group (make sure to read our article on social anxiety)

 - Alternative to the Bar Fun Things To Do In NYC!